tes465/LaminB-ID/README.md

       For example the file 'control data.csv' has to be written as `control\ data.csv` The tab key can be used to autofill parts or all of the file name depending if other files\
       contain the characters after the tab key is used.

+ 6. Troubleshooting
+     + If the script is unable to run at all, ensure that the first line of the\
+       LaminB_Phenotyping.py file contains the correct path to where python or python3\
+       is downloaded on the computer.
+This may need to be changed.
+     + If the script runs, but does not correctly process the files, ensure that the file\
+       contains correctly named headers.
+The necessary 3D measurements for the script are:\
+       Ellipse Flatness, Moment 2 and 3, and Number of Objects.
+They should be recorded in\
+       the .csv file as 'Ell_Flatness', 'Moment 2', 'Moment 3', and 'NbObjects' including\
+       the capitalization, spaces, and underscore.
+     + If no cells in the first (control) file do not have a folded or invagination (internal\
+       staining) phenotype, a message will print stating this and the implications.
+However,\
+       the results are still accurate and valid.
+     + If other issues with the script arise, please create an issue report or a pull request\
+       to fix the code.

 ## **Support**
 The first place to go to for support is the accompanying [paper](https://www.tandfonline.com/journals/kncl20),\